 If you want a layer to resize relative to the Artboard it’s a part of, select the Artboard itself and check Adjust content on resize in the Inspector.

-To set resizing constraints, select a layer within an Artboard, Group or Symbol to show the resizing constraints controls in the Inspector.
+To set constraints, select a layer within an Artboard, group or Symbol and apply a Resizing constraint:

 The Fix Size constraints keep a layer’s height or width (or overall dimensions) the same, no matter how its parent is resized.

-This is useful, for example, if you have a menu bar in an interface that you want to keep the same height, no matter how tall the Artboard it’s in becomes.
+As an example, Fix Size is especially useful when you have a menu bar that you want to keep the same height, no matter how wide the Artboard becomes.

 Pin to Edge